haruki7049/hrtor/CONTRIBUTING.md

 ## Creating a PullRequest

 - Always create a PullRequest after you have created an Issue.
 Otherwise, the purpose of the PullRequest will be lost.
-For related information, please read [code modification section](#Code modification).
+For related information, please read [Fixing the code section](#Fixing-the-code).

 ## Creating Milestones